robertpuccinelli/MasterPlateMaker/README.md

 * *RESUME* : The program will terminate when it finds an empty cell.
 If you accidentally left a cell empty, you can tell the program where to start from the next time you run it.

 ### Bash script
-All you need to do is type `./run.sh` with a terminal that has admin privledges.
+All you need to do is type `./run.sh` with a terminal that has admin privileges.
 The script will:
 1. Create a virtual environment if one doesn't exist already
 2. Install the required packages for a new virtual environment
 3. Activate the environment